ruby/www.ruby-lang.org/en/news/_posts/2024-11-05-ruby-3-3-6-released.md

 This is a routine update that includes minor bug fixes.
 It also stops warning missing default gem dependencies that will be bundled gems in Ruby 3.5.
-For more details, please refer to the [GitHub release notes](https://github.com/ruby/ruby/releases/tag/v3_3_6).
+For more details, please refer to [the release notes on GitHub](https://github.com/ruby/ruby/releases/tag/v3_3_6).

 ## Release Schedule